Skyscrapers: Inevitable Future or Temporary Fad

 Небоскрёбы Гонконга

-Moscow-City cannot compete with it in terms of the number of towers, but there is still room for several buildings.
-And although the business center is already full of life and looks finished, it has not yet taken shape.
-In 2022, there are 46 skyscrapers in the entire Russian capital, of which 12 are located in Moscow-City .
-In the near future, the "Russian Manhattan" will be replenished with 3 more towers: Grand Tower (Moscow Tower) , One Tower and MFC "City-20".
-High-rise buildings are also actively being built in the areas closest to the business center.
-In particular, on the neighboring Presnenskaya Embankment, there are already almost completed 3 residential towers Capital Towers .
-Their commissioning is scheduled for 2022.
+Moscow City can't compete with it in terms of the number of towers, but there's still room for several buildings.
+And although the business center is already vibrant and appears complete, it hasn't yet fully taken shape.
+As of 2022, the entire Russian capital will have 46 skyscrapers, 12 of which are located in Moscow City .
+In the near future, the "Russian Manhattan" will be expanded by three more towers: Grand Tower (Moscow Tower) , One Tower , and the City-20 mixed-use complex.
+High-rise construction is also actively underway in areas adjacent to the business center.
+In particular, three residential towers, the Capital Towers , are already nearly completed on the neighboring Presnenskaya Embankment.
+Their opening is scheduled for 2022.

 Profitability and its impact on building heights

-The construction of skyscrapers requires the introduction of new, complex and expensive technologies.
-Today, old multi-story brick buildings are being torn down to make way for glass and concrete giants.
-But even on the most expensive site, it is unprofitable to build an infinitely high building.
-The profitability of any tower is subject to a U-graph.
-It shows that the profit from increasing the number of floors grows only up to a certain point, and then sharply decreases.
-Therefore, too high skyscrapers do not pay off.
+Skyscraper construction requires the implementation of new, complex, and expensive technologies.
+Today, old multi-story brick buildings are being demolished to make way for glass and concrete giants.
+But even on the most expensive site, building an infinitely tall building is unprofitable.
+The profitability of any tower follows a U-shaped curve.
+This curve indicates that profitability from increasing the number of floors increases only up to a certain point, after which it declines sharply.
+Therefore, skyscrapers that are too tall do not pay for themselves.

-Back in the early 20th century, the average ceiling of a skyscraper's profitability was calculated in the United States.
+Back in the early 20th century, the average ceiling for a skyscraper's profitability was calculated in the United States.
 It was 63 floors.
-Of course, this figure may vary slightly depending on the country and its level of economy, but the changes are insignificant.
-This is due to the fact that up to the 63rd floor, the useful areas obtained help to radically increase the return in the future.
-But subsequent increase in the number of floors leads to additional costs for strengthening the structure's frame, reducing its sway from the wind, organizing air conditioning and ventilation systems, raising water to the upper floors, etc.
+Of course, this figure can vary slightly depending on the country and its economic status, but the changes are insignificant.
+This is because the usable space gained up to the 63rd floor helps to dramatically increase the return later.
+However, increasing the number of floors beyond this level entails additional costs for strengthening the building's frame, reducing wind sway, installing air conditioning and ventilation systems, raising water to the upper floors, and so on.

-It has been calculated that every 10 extra floors adds an additional 10% to the cost of the project.
-This causes the projects to be revised and the construction of a number of floors, spires, etc. to be abandoned.
-That is why the height of approximately 70% of all existing skyscrapers in the world is less than 200 m.
-Most investors are pragmatic and value profit more than the opportunity to satisfy their own vanity.
+It has been calculated that every 10 additional floors adds an additional 10% to the project cost.
+This leads to project revisions and the abandonment of certain floors, spires, and other features.
+Therefore, approximately 70% of all existing skyscrapers in the world are less than 200 meters tall.
+Most investors are pragmatic and value profit over the opportunity to indulge their own vanity.

-The remaining 20%, especially the TOP-20 tallest buildings in the world, are a tribute to prestige, status and ambitions, particularly political ones.
-They are designed to make a profit not by covering costs with sales of square meters, but by attracting tourists.
-Therefore, the tallest skyscrapers in the world are turning into tourist attractions.
-And to attract visitors, they use a variety of methods: observation decks, walks with insurance at dizzying heights, all kinds of attractions, glass floors, etc.
+The remaining 20%, especially the top 20 tallest buildings in the world, are a tribute to prestige, status, and ambition, particularly political ones.
+They aim to generate profits not by covering costs through sales of square meters, but by attracting tourists.
+Therefore, the world's tallest skyscrapers are being transformed into tourist attractions.
+A variety of methods are used to attract visitors: observation decks, roped-off walks at dizzying heights, all kinds of attractions, glass floors, and so on.

 This is what happened with the Burj Khalifa and the Malaysian Twin Towers.
-The transformation of Dubai and Kuala Lumpur into skyscraper cities has led to a sharp influx of tourists.
-As a result, both megacities quickly became some of the most popular tourist destinations.
-If we take statistics from the pre-Covid period, the ratio of tourists to locals looked like this:
+The transformation of Dubai and Kuala Lumpur into skyscraper cities led to a sharp influx of tourists.
+As a result, both megacities quickly became among the most popular tourist destinations.
+Based on statistics from the pre-COVID period, the tourist-to-local ratio was as follows:

 • Kuala Lumpur – 12 million tourists to 1.7 million local residents;